Pumpkin Drop Cookies (for dogs)

 *Combine all ingredients in a large bowl and mix together to a cookie dough like consistency.
 Drop by the teaspoonful, 1" apart, onto a greased cookie sheet.
 Bake for 12 to 15 minutes or until cookies are firm.
 For harder cookies turn off the oven and let cool in the oven for 1 to 2 hours or overnight.
 Store in the refrigerator in an airtight container.

 Thanks for this one, between you and bosleys mum I have a good variety of homemade biscuits to make for my pooches, they will be my willing taste testers before we make a big batch for our doggie friends christmas stockings.
-We love this one too as they love pumpkin!!
-Very Happy
+We love this one too as they love pumpkin!! :D

 Lisa,